dwimalatissa/http-log-parser/README.md

 Update the "LogPath" value in appsettings.json to point at the folder containing the HTTP log files.

 Sample provided here: http-log-parser/src/HttpLogParser/HttpLogParser.Test/TestData/

+## Limitations

+* Does everything in memory so may not handle large files (out of memory, poor performance, etc)